24Nishantg/QuizSphere/README.md

-Here’s a sample README for your QuizSphere project:

----

 # QuizSphere

 A robust QuizSphere application developed using Angular for the frontend and Spring Boot for the backend.
 This project is designed to facilitate online exams, providing secure login, real-time exam tracking, and class-specific quiz accessibility.